 B. Topics.
 The Board will determine the topics to be addressed and the order in which the topics are to be developed.
 The first draft of each topic will be prepared by the staff of the Regional Sustainable Energy Funds and then reviewed and approved by the Board.

-XI.
-GUIDELINES ON THE ALLOCATION AND USE OF ALTERNATIVE COMPLIANCE PAYMENTS UNDER THE ALTERNATIVE ENERGY PORTFOLIO STANDARDS ACT OF 2004.
+X. GUIDELINES ON THE ALLOCATION AND USE OF ALTERNATIVE COMPLIANCE PAYMENTS UNDER THE ALTERNATIVE ENERGY PORTFOLIO STANDARDS ACT OF 2004.

 A. As required by §3(g)(1) of the Alternative Energy Portfolio Standards Act of 2004 (“AEPS Act”) (73 P.S. § 1648.3(g)(1)), all Alternative Compliance Payments (“ACPs”) paid by electric distribution companies and by electricity generation suppliers for failure to meet the requirements of the AEPS Act are to be paid to the Pennsylvania Sustainable Energy Board (“PASEB”).
 These guidelines will control how PASEB will distribute those ACPs to the regional Pennsylvania sustainable energy funds (“PA SEFs”).